krishp007/CritiX-Movie-Review-App/README.md

 CritiX

-This app uses Movie API to provide information about any movies you want
+This app uses Movie API(Rapid API) to provide information about any movies you want